ViktorDevOpsCourse/CodersInControl/HLD.md

 4. **Helm OCI registry**

-   The Helm OCI Registry serves as a centralized repository of Helm diagrams to manage application deployment, providing a standardized way to package Kubernetes applications and their dependencies.
+   The Helm OCI Registry serves as a centralized repository of Helm charts to manage application deployment, providing a standardized way to package Kubernetes applications and their dependencies.

 ## Interaction Flow